 This is not Fran's first session with Sonobeat producer Bill Josey Sr. In early 1967, Fran records a test session with Sonobeat at the KAZZ-FM studios in downtown Austin.
-The 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar, which probably influences Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in summer '67.
-When Sonobeat starts work on Fran's single in July 1967, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped, and Fran's single is back-burnered for more than a year.
-The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at the Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
-The Michael Stevens IV frequently performs with vocalists at the Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists, which is why the Arlano tracks are scrapped.
+The 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar, but the recordings (on off-brand Sheraton AP-12 tape stock) are of poor quality.
+Nonetheless, Fran's performances, captured somewhat raw in the KAZZ session, influences Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in summer '67.
+When Sonobeat finally starts work on Fran's single in July 1967, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped, and Fran's single is back-burnered for more than a year.
+The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
+The Michael Stevens IV frequently performs with vocalists at Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists, which is why the Arlano tracks are scrapped.
 The Michael Stevens IV also provides the instrumental backings on Sonobeat's Don Dean and Bach-Yen singles.

-The Michael Stevens IV tracks the basic instrumental backings for Fran's Yesterday and No Regrets at the Club Seville, and Fran records her vocal overdubs at Sonobeat's Western Hills Drive studio in northwest Austin.
-The Sonobeat archives hold no additional information about Fran, but it seems likely that Sonobeat producer Bill Josey Sr. is introduced to Fran through Don Dean, manager of the Club Seville, where Fran occasionally performs.
-We also have a vague recollection that during the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, since The University of Texas student newspaper, The Daily Texan, notes her performances in several UT Drama Department plays during 1968 and 1969.
-We don't think Fran is related to either country music icon Willie Nelson or prolific Sonosong composer Herman Nelson.
+Sonobeat records The Michael Stevens IV's basic instrumental backings for Yesterday and No Regrets during off-hours at Club Seville, and Fran records her vocal overdubs at Sonobeat's Western Hills Drive studio in northwest Austin.
+The Sonobeat archives hold no additional information about Fran, but it seems likely that Sonobeat producer Bill Josey Sr. is introduced to Fran through Don Dean, manager of Club Seville, where Fran occasionally performs.
+We also have a vague recollection that during the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, which is reinforced by articles in The University of Texas student newspaper, The Daily Texan, noting Fran's performances in several UT Drama Department plays during 1968 and 1969.
+We don't think Fran is related to either outlaw country icon Willie Nelson or prolific Sonosong composer Herman Nelson.

 Fran Nelson: standard guitar and vocals